Mineral and Power Resources Class 8

 Asia

 China and India have large iron ore deposits.
 The continent produces more than half of the world’s tin.
 China, Malaysia and Indonesia are among the world’s leading tin producers.
-China also leads in production of lead, antimony and tungsten.
+China also leads in the production of lead, antimony and tungsten.
 Asia also has deposits of manganese, bauxite, nickel, zinc and copper.

 Europe

-Europe is the leading producer of iron-ore in the world.
+Europe is the leading producer of iron ore in the world.
 The countries with large deposits of iron ore are Russia, Ukraine, Sweden and France.
 Minerals deposits of copper, lead, zinc, manganese and nickel are found in Eastern Europe and European Russia.

 North America

 The mineral deposits in North America are located in three zones – the Canadian region north of the Great Lakes, the Appalachian region and the mountain ranges of the west.
-Iron ore, nickel, gold, uranium and copper are mined in the Canadian Shield Region, coal in the Appalachians region.
+Iron ore, nickel, gold, uranium and copper are mined in the Canadian Shield Region, and coal in the Appalachians region.
 Western Cordilleras have vast deposits of copper, lead, zinc, gold and silver.

 South America

-Brazil is the largest producer of high grade iron-ore in the world.
+Brazil is the largest producer of high-grade iron ore in the world.
 Chile and Peru are leading producers of copper.
 Brazil and Bolivia are among the world’s largest producers of tin.
 South America also has large deposits of gold, silver, zinc, chromium, manganese, bauxite, mica, platinum, asbestos and diamond.
 Mineral oil is found in Venezuela, Argentina, Chile, Peru and Columbia.

 Africa